 To view the statistics of a call after it has ended, go to the Call detail records (CDR) page in your Admin Portal:

 To see more information about a particular call, click the information icon in the row of the call that you want to view.

-To download all CDRs from the past 30 days as a CSV file, click Download all CDRs.
+To download all CDRs from the last 3 months as a CSV file, click Download all CDRs.

 - Packet loss which averages more than 0% indicates there is a network problem that you should try to resolve